mydumper/mydumper/README.md

   --aws-session-command='CALL mysql.some_other_aws_proc()'
 ```

-For very large tables with string primary keys, `mydumper` now has a bounded
+For very large tables with string primary keys, `mydumper` has a bounded
 metadata-assisted planner that seeds prefix-based root chunks before falling
 back to the existing recursive splitter.
 The defaults keep the current
 behavior as a safe fallback, but you can tune the planner with: